GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 GMT functionality is now accessible via GMT "modules".
 These are high-level functions named after their corresponding programs (e.g., ``GMT_grdimage``) that contains all of the functionality of that program within the function.
-While currently callable from C/C++ only, we are making progress on the Matlab interface modules as well and will soon start on the Python version.
-Developers should consult the :doc:`GMT API <GMT_API>` Documentation for more details.
+While currently callable from C/C++ only (with some support for F77), we are making progress on the Matlab interface as well and there are plans to start on the Python version.
+Developers should consult the :doc:`GMT API <GMT_API>` documentation for more details.

-Most of the GMT default parameters have changed names in order to group parameters into logical groups and to use more consistent naming, and some new default parameters have been added as well.
+We recommend that users of GMT 4 consider learning the new rules and defaults since eventually (in some years) GMT 4 will be obsolete.

-Because of the default name changes and other command-line changes (such as making **-m** obsolete), we recommend that users of GMT 4 consider learning the new rules and defaults.
-However, to ease the transition to GMT 5 you may run it in compatibility mode, thus allowing the use of many obsolete default names and command switches (you will receive a warning instead).
+To ease the transition to GMT 5 you may run it in compatibility mode, thus allowing the use of many obsolete default names and command switches (you will receive a warning instead).
+This is discussed below.

-Below are areas of improvements in GMT 5.
+Below are six key areas of improvements in GMT 5.

 New programs
 ------------